 One unique feature of the curriculum is the introduction of 'Design Thinking'.
-Students in Years 7 & 8 (Stage 4) participate in one learning session per cycle in 'Learning by Design'.
+Students in Years 7 in one learning session per cycle in 'Learning by Design'.
 Design Thinking is essentially a process for creative problem solving.
 Design thinking applies elements from the designer's toolkit like empathy and experimentation to reach innovative solutions.
 The College Design Thinking program, 'Thinking like a Designer', fosters essential global competencies, reflecting the College's commitment to the Deep Learning Framework.

-EMERGENCY PROCEDURES
+EMFRGENCY PROCEDURES